+Coronary artery disease affects more than 18 million American adults, making it the most common type of heart disease.
 But because CAD usually progresses over many decades, you may not know you have it until it starts causing symptoms.

-Over time, this plaque can calcify and harden, and the arteries can become narrow or blocked.
+Over time, this plaque can harden, and the arteries can become narrow or blocked.
 When this happens, blood supply to the heart becomes restricted.
 As a result, the heart doesn't get the oxygen and nutrients it needs.
 This can lead to chest pain, heart attack, heart failure and some heart rhythm problems.

 CAD is sometimes called atherosclerotic heart disease or coronary heart disease.